(Disclosure: Some of the links below may be affiliate links)

 Congratulations, you are saving 3% more per month!

 For me, this is a just way some people use to inflate their savings rate for showing off.
-There is no good reason to remove any expense from your income.
+There is no reason to remove an expense from your income.
 Even for taxes, it made little sense, but for any other expense, it is just stupid.

 Putting it all together

-Let’s put everything together.
-Once again, the gross income is 10’000 and the net income is 9’000.
-Your contribution is 5% and your employer contribution is 5% as well.
-1000 of your 5000 monthly expenses is for taxes.
+Once again, the gross income is 10’000, and the net income is 9’000.
+Your retirement contribution is 5%, and your employer contribution is 5% as well.
+1000 CHF of your 5000 CHF monthly expenses is for taxes.
 Each month you spend 500 for your health insurance.

 Let’s see all the levels of savings rate: